Importance Of Preventive Maintenance

 Preventive maintenance is a critical function of a maintenance department.
 The equipment and machines used for production are a manufacturing or industrial operation’s lifeblood.
-Equipment shutdowns means products not being made or delivered to customers.
+Equipment breakdowns due to missed maintenance means products not being made or delivered to customers.

 Have you ever had this happen to you?